-Two River Beach (RB) sampling locations were included in this investigation.
-One location was near the dredged material inflow location for the Pearce Creek DMCF (location RB-01), and one location (location RB-02) was located approximately 1/3 mile downstream of RB-01.
+One sampling location was near the dredged material inflow location for the Pearce Creek DMCF (location RB-01), and one location (location RB-02) was located approximately 1/3 mile downstream of location RB-01.
 Sampling locations were determined in the field using a Trimble ProXRS Differential Global Positioning System with an accuracy of 1 to 3 meters.
 Northing and easting coordinates for the sampling locations are provided in Table 1 and shown in Figure 2.